-In October this year, Microsoft will be launching Windows 11 - its biggest release of a new operating system (OS) for six years.
+Microsoft launched Windows 11 in October this year - its biggest release of a new operating system (OS) for six years.
 This latest platform comes with a whole host of powerful new functionalities as well as performance improvements that make better use of modern hardware.
 Since the announcement in June information about the system has been flooding the tech news and so we have gathered it all together to give you the lowdown on its main features and the benefits of upgrading to Windows 11.

 The great news is that if you are already a Windows user, upgrading to the new OS is free and should be relatively easy.
 As the new OS is built on the same code base as Windows 10, it means that everything that currently works with your computers… should just carry-on working.
 But what is the difference between the new system and Windows 10 aside from a stylish new look, and what are the benefits?
 Here are just some of our favourite new features: